Academic grading in Morocco

+In the Moroccan system: a minimum average of 12 out of 20, Assez Bien, Good.
+Or the equivalent in the U.S. system: a 'B' average or a 3.00 grade point average (GPA) on a 4.00 GPA grading scale.

 But some European universities use a different admission requirement for Moroccan students.
 Morocco's neighboring countries, Algeria and Tunisia, have a very similar grading system.

 Grading system

 The Moroccan grading system ranges from 0 to 20.
 It would be inaccurate to merely multiply a Moroccan grade by a factor 5 to find its Canadian or USA equivalent.
 A score of 20 signifies perfection and is virtually never given.
 Scores of 19 and 18 are equally rarely given.
 Depending on the subject and level, a 16 is an excellent grade.
 In yet other circumstances, a 12 may also be considered as an excellent grade, this especially so when it comes to the Social Sciences or humanities.

 Theoretically, an average student was rated 11/20; a brilliant student scored - 15/20.
 Most of the academic institutions had an average grade below 10; grades over 12/20 rated the best 10% to 15% of the class.